 If you’re new to paid marketing, it is easy to lose all the money you put into it without making a dime in return.
 However, you will learn from it and adjust better in your next project.

 There is no universal approach to running pay-per-click advertising.
-It’s all about tweaking, testing, and adjusting your ad set to discover what works.
+It’s about tweaking, testing, and adjusting your ad set to discover what works.
 As you grow in it, you will learn better and gradually master your game.

 What are Branded Search Terms?